 - Fully regulated collective investment schemes, which offer their products to retail customers.
 These funds are subject to strict regulations in Mauritius and usually are onshore businesses with significant functions performed directly in the country;

 - Professional funds, which only offer investment opportunities to “sophisticated” investors that is to say i) Governments and Government bodies; ii) other licensed funds; iii) banks; iv) insurers; and v) licensed investment dealers;

 - Expert funds, which only offer their products to i) sophisticated investors; and ii) investors making a minimum investment contribution of US$100,000;

 - Specialized Funds, which only deal in a subcategory of financial products (equity, bonds, derivatives, commodity) and for which the regulations applied by the Financial Services Commission are set on a case by case basis.

-- All of the above funds are i) usually registered a GBC1 companies or partnerships and ii) required to secure a global funds license with the Mauritius Financial Services Commission.
-Such license requires i) all funds to have a capital equivalent to 5% of the amount expected to be raised from investors and ii) the appointment of a CIS manager who must be a licensed entity, preferably in Mauritius although the FSC can approve overseas licensed CIS managers for professional, expert and specialized funds;
+- All of the above funds are i) usually registered a GBC or partnerships; and ii) required to secure a global funds license with the Mauritius Financial Services Commission.
+Such license requires i) all funds to have a capital equivalent to 5% of the amount expected to be raised from investors; and ii) the appointment of a CIS manager who must be a licensed entity, preferably in Mauritius although the FSC can approve overseas licensed CIS managers for professional, expert and specialized funds;

 - Additionally, fully regulated CIS are required to appoint a licensed custodian in Mauritius to hold the assets locally (when possible).
 This custodian must have a minimum capital of at least US$300,000 (MUR10 million);